-- Some suitable antibiotics as recommended by your doctor for infected cuts or to treat severe dysentery - We advise you to bring a small personal medical kit for general everyday use, as well as any personal over-the-counter medicines that you may wish to keep with you.
+- Insect repellent containing Deet - Re-hydration sachets/vitamin tablets - Assorted plasters - Some suitable antibiotics as recommended by your doctor for infected cuts or to treat severe dysentery - We advise you to bring a small personal medical kit for general everyday use, as well as any personal over-the-counter medicines that you may wish to keep with you.
 Our guides are familiar with the nearest pharmacies, doctors and hospitals throughout the trip if you need to seek medical attention.
-It will be your own responsibility to carry your medical kit on included excursions and optional activities as some local operators may not have medical kits to hand.
+It will be your own responsibility to carry your medical kit on included excursions and optional activities as some local operators may not have medical kits to hand - activities as some local operators may not have medical kits to hand.